yishaiar/ivrit_ai_llm/data/README.md

 4 metrics:
     a. bertscore to find if result is closer to translation
     b. hebrew tokenizer and than word error rate

+possible mistakes:
+1. model is snot sure what he heard and uses the closest word (low log prob)
+2. model did not learn well and had a mistake